JensUweUlrich/ReadBouncer/README.md

   -?, -h, --help
   -v, --verbose           Show additional output as to what we are doing.
   -o, --output-file <output-file>
-                          Output file of Interleaved Bloom Filter -i, --input-reference <input-reference>
+                          Output file of Interleaved Bloom Filter (required) -i, --input-reference <input-reference>
-                          Reference sequence file (fasta format) used to build the IBF; reads matching this reference will be filtered out
+                          Reference sequence file (fasta format) used to build the IBF; reads matching this reference will be filtered out (required)
   -k, --kmer-size <kmer-size>
-                          Kmer size used for building the Interleaved Bloom Filter -t, --threads <threads> Number of building threads -f, --fragment-size <fragment-size>
+                          Kmer size used for building the Interleaved Bloom Filter (default: 13) -t, --threads <threads> Number of building threads -f, --fragment-size <fragment-size>
-                          Length of fragments from the reference that are put in one bin of the IBF -s, --filter-size <filter-size>
+                          Length of fragments from the reference that are put in one bin of the IBF (default: 100000) -s, --filter-size <filter-size>
                           IBF size in MB
 ```

 <b>--fragment-size</b>
 The reference sequence is fragmented in subsequences of this length, where every fragment is stored in a separate bin of the interleaved bloom filter.
 Fragments overlap by 500 nucleotides since the expected length of pulled read information from MinKNOW is between 200 and 400 nucleotides.
 The fragmentation leads to better classification specificity when using smaller ```kmer-size``` values.
-By default we recommend a fragment size of 100000 basepairs.
+By default we recommend a fragment size of 100,000 basepairs.
 But for smaller expected sequencing errors, larger ```kmer-size``` values can be used and thus the size of the fragments can be increased as well.

 <b>--kmer-size</b>
 For every fragment we compute all kmers of this size, calculate hash values for the kmers and add those to the interleaved bloom filter like described by [Dadi et. al., 2018](https://academic.oup.com/bioinformatics/article/34/17/i766/5093228).
 For sequencing error rates of around 10% we recommend using k=13.
 But with ONT's continuous improvements in single read accuracy, higher values are feasible as well.